 What are Rare Cannabinoids?

 Over the last few years, CBD has become a household name.
 From CBD tinctures to CBD gummies, and bath bombs to body balms, people are utilizing the natural compound.
-In fact, one in seven Americans use products containing CBD, according to a Gallup survey taken last year.
+In fact, one in seven Americans used products containing CBD in 2019, according to a Gallup survey.
+That number has since increased with some reporting up to one-third of Americans using CBD in 2021.

 CBD (cannabidiol) is a non-psychoactive compound found in cannabis and hemp plants.
 THC (delta-9-tetrahydrocannabinol) on the other hand, is a psychoactive compound – in other words, the part of the plant that gets you high.
 THC and CBD both work via a system called the human endocannabinoid (EC) system.
 This system is a unique communications system that affects many important functions of both the brain and the body.
 However, these are far from the only two compounds found in cannabis and hemp.

-In addition to CBD and THC, scientists believe that there are dozens other cannabinoids.
-These other compounds are called rare – or minor – cannabinoids and researchers say each may offer a different health or wellness benefit.
+In addition to CBD and THC, scientists believe that there are dozens or even hundreds other cannabinoids.
+These other compounds are called rare – or minor – cannabinoids and researchers say each offers different health and wellness benefits.

 Rare cannabinoids are rare because they occur in much smaller quantities than CBD and THC.
 A rare cannabinoid will make up just 0.01% to 10% of the total mass of the plant.
 Due to their scarcity, it was extremely difficult to isolate them until very recently.